Freedom Fighter Support

 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

 History of 9.3x62mm Ammunition

-The case is of the rimless, bottleneck design and holds a bullet of 9.3mm or 0.37 inches.
-The cartridge is most commonly found in weights ranging from 231 to 293 grain weights mostly in soft point bullets, but it can also be found in more advanced bullets such as the VOR-TX.
-Velocities come in at approximately 2400 and reaching in to the 2600 feet per second range, this gives the bullet a great amount of knockdown power, some loads carry as much as 3800 foot pounds of energy!
-This cartridge has often been described as similar to the .338 Winchester Magnum and the .375 H&H Magnum.
+The case of the 9.3x62mm is rimless, bottlenecked, and holds a bullet with a caliber of 9.3mm or 0.37 inches.
+Bullets for the cartridge commonly weigh between 231 grains and 293 grains.
+Bullets are usually soft point, but are also available in more advanced form including the VOR-TX.
+Muzzle velocities range between a low of 2,400 feet per second and a high of 2,600 feet per second.
+The bullet has big knockdown power with some loads transmitting as much as 3,800 foot pounds of energy!
+This cartridge is often compared with the .338 Winchester Magnum and the .375 H&H Magnum.

 Discuss 9.3x62mm ammunition by adding your comment to the 0 comments below or by asking a new question